 |COMD 437||Special Topics|

-Increase the value of your degree as a digital communication major by adding an undergraduate minor.
-Along with being a top communications school, GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.
+Increase the value of your degree as a digital communication major by adding an undergraduate minor that best suits your personal and professional goals.

 Wondering what your classes will look like as a Digital Communications major?
 Here are a few highlights.